Rattus-ukrizovany/RattusBoard/WIRING_GUIDE.md

 ---

 *See README.md for firmware setup.
-Pinouts and logic match [image4](image4) and are ready for ZMK/QMK!*